gelleson/codemerge/README.md

 ## Configuration

 CodeMerge respects `.gitignore` files for specifying files/directories to ignore during merging and token calculation.
 You can also use the `-i` flag to specify additional ignore patterns.

+## Previous Go Version

+The original version of CodeMerge was written in Go and is available in the `/go` branch of this repository.
+However, this version will not be actively maintained going forward.
+The Rust version was rewritten to take advantage of Rust's improved performance, safety, and ecosystem, particularly the `tiktoken-rs` library for efficient token counting.

 ## Contributing